 |A2: Core Service - -- Students are supported by an inclusive university community.|

-Target #1: Full enrollment: the UAS target for FY20 is for 12% of all degree-seeking undergraduates to take 30 credits for the year
+Target #1: Full enrollment: In FY19 UAS had 11% of all degree-seeking undergraduates taking 30 or more credits for the year

 Analysis of results and challenges: • Full-time undergraduates (those with sophomore, junior, or senior class standing, who were taking fewer than 15 credits, in good standing, and who submitted a FAFSA to take advantage of available federal funding) were offered $500 in tuition waivers (the cost of a lower division three-credit class) if they enrolled in a total of 15 credits per semester.